HabitatFramework/UserGuide/interface/interface.rst

 Bulk Update Window
 ==================

 The main window will transform into the bulk update window when the bulk update mode is started.
 The window appears the same as the main window except for the Bulk Update section and the INCID Status section as shown in the figure :ref:`figUIMWBU`.
-The History tab will also be disabled.
+The IHS and History tabs will also be disabled.

 .. _figUIMWBU: